Parsairom/layali-al-noor-cafe/README.md

 ## Design Concept

 The visual language draws from the hospitality of the Arabian majlis filtered through the restraint of a contemporary five-star lounge: deep charcoal and espresso backgrounds, warm brass and gold accenting, generous whitespace, and slow, deliberate motion.
 Photography leans into candlelight, brass dallah service and architectural detail rather than generic stock imagery.
-The goal throughout was a site that could plausibly sit alongside the digital presence of a Dubai luxury hospitality group — not a template with a coffee-shop skin.
+The goal throughout was a site that could plausibly sit alongside the digital presence of a Dubai luxury hospitality group.

 ## Getting Started